 Each open day provides the opportunity for local communities to learn about the history and heritage of their area from one of the charity's skilled heritage advisers, engineers and other workers who attend the events and provide free tours.
 The charity's army of passionate volunteers will also be on hand to share their unique knowledge of the waterways and surrounding area with visitors.

-We're finalising our list of Winter Open Days for 2016 and 2017 and we have some great locations for you to attend.
+We're finalising our list of Winter Open Days for 2017 and we have some great locations for you to attend.
 Keep checking back here for confirmed dates but the locations we will be heading to are:

 As part of its maintenance programme, the Trust will be working on around 164 lock gates across the country.
 The new lock gates are made in the Trust’s specialist workshops at Bradley in the West Midlands and Stanley Ferry in Yorkshire